luciotato/LiteScript/reference/Producer_c.lite.md

                     var objLit:Grammar.ObjectLiteral = ac.args[0].expression.root.name
                     if objLit instanceof Grammar.ObjectLiteral

-                        //OK here we can optimize
+                        //OK here we can use _fastNew
                         .out objLit.calcFastNew(newArg.calcPropAccessOnly())
                         fastNewProduced = true
             end if

             if not fastNewProduced // then produce a "standard" call to new()